History of the Houston Astros: 1965–1970: The Great Indoors: The move into the Astrodome

 On September 10, the Astros were tied for fourth and only two games out of first, but fell to the Atlanta Braves three days later.
 Larry Dierker had no hit the Braves and was one out away from ending it when Félix Millán broke it up with a single.
 The Astros scored two runs in the 13th, but ex-teammates Aspromonte and Jackson led a three-run Braves comeback.
 It seemed to be the turning point for the Astros as they slid into fifth place and Atlanta went on to win the division.
 The series against the Braves gave the Astros, and the fans, a taste of a race.
 It was also the first time in the team's history that they did not finish the season below .500.
 1969 saw both the 1962 expansion teams improve, but it was the New York Mets that climbed to the top winning the World Series.

 In 1970 the Astros were expected to be a serious threat in the National League West.
 The year started with a bang when Doug Rader clobbered a shot into the upper reserve (gold) seats in left field during an exhibition game on April 3.
 Nine days later Jimmy Wynn knocked one into the purple seats (just below the gold) proving that the unreachable area of the dome was reachable.
 The seats were repainted marking this feat.
 No other Astro ever hit a home run into that part of the Astrodome.

 In June, 19-year-old César Cedeño was called up and immediately showed signs of being a superstar.
 The Dominican outfielder was often compared to Willie Mays and Roberto Clemente.
 Cedeño batted .310 after being called up from the minors.
 Not to be outdone Denis Menke batted .304 and Jesús Alou batted .306.
 The Astros' batting average was up by 19 points compared to the season before.
 The team looked good, but the Astros' ERA was up.
-Larry Dierker and Don Wilson had winning records, but the pitching staff as a whole had an off season.
+Larry Dierker and Don Wilson had winning records, but the pitching staff as a whole had an off-season.

-Houston finish in fourth place in 1970 and saw the Cincinnati Reds take the division title, something that would become common in the 1970s.
+Houston finished in fourth place in 1970 and saw the Cincinnati Reds take the division title, something that would become common in the 1970s.